Sparrow MTS 30

 Lambda edition: real parallel testing as the solution

+Would you like to test multiple boards in parallel and save time?
 We have the solution: real parallel testing with the Lambda edition.
 With this technology you can test two or more assemblies at the same time, thereby optimizing the cycle times and shortening the test time or performing the tests using the shortest path.
 An ICT or functional test is performed by two or more independent test heads, reducing the test time by the corresponding factor.
 This applies to multi-panels as well as for multiple independent single test objects.

 The Lambda edition thus reduces the test time for two objects for example by 50 percent, or 75 percent for four, and so on.